donald-macritchie/alan-turing-history/README.md

 ![This is a screenshot of the survey on the SURVEY page](./assets/screenshots/survey-screenshot.png)

 -	At the bottom of the survey page there is a form allowing users to sign up to receive a newsletter.
 The form collects the users name and email address.
-This sign up for is valuable as it allows the user to receive further information at a later date.
+This sign up form is valuable as it allows the user to receive further information at a later date.

 ![This is a screenshot of the newletter sign up section](./assets/screenshots/newsletter-screenshot.png)